741 Colonel Ledyard Highway

 the sewer pipe, and then the Multi-Use Pathway would be installed over the top of it,

-noting the Pathway was being with LOTCIP Grant Funding.
-Mayor Allyn stated that
+paid with LOTCIP Grant Funding.
+Mayor Allyn stated that Councilor Ryan was

-Councilor Ryan stated that he would not like to see the town have to send any money
+that he would not like to see the town have to send any money back to the US

-back to the US Treasury.
+Treasury.
 Mayor Allyn stated that they had some good backup plans.

 · Sewer Line Phase II - Public Works Director/Town Engineer Steve Masalin stated